• Skip to primary navigation

 chopped ingredients in measuring cups

-All the chilis and aromatics (as well as dried shrimps, if using) need to be coarsely chopped and then processed into quite fine pieces in a food chopper.
+All the chilies and aromatics (as well as dried shrimps, if using) need to be coarsely chopped and then processed into quite fine pieces in a food chopper

-I like to process the lemongrass with the dried shrimps, and the chilis with the remaining aromatics, to make it convenient for cooking.
+I like to process the lemongrass with the dried shrimps, and the chilies with the remaining aromatics, to make it convenient for cooking.
 Be careful, we don’t want to process them into paste.

 Process ingredients for sate sauce in a food chopper